boazsegev/plezi/README.md

     # simple logging of strings
     PL.info 'log info'
-    GReactor.info 'This is the same, but more direct.'
+    Iodine.info 'This is the same, but more direct.'
     PL.warn 'log warning'
     PL.error 'log error'
     PL.fatal "log a fatal error (shuoldn't be needed)."